milarze/hotels-data-merge/NOTES.md

 source.
 In such cases, the VCR gem could be used, but in does not add much value if the SRP is being followed strictly since the "getter" classes would only be getting the data and handing it off to another class.

+### VCR

+As development progressed it became obvious quickly that purely mocking data for classes that didn't call the API and then kind of not really testing the API calls was not going to work.
+While all the data transformations worked, integrating the entire system broke in many different places.
+This happens a lot in Ruby as the language is not statically typed.
+Having a full integration test suite would have caught these issues.